The Best Men's Hiking Shoes of 2017

 HOKA ONE ONE Tor Summit WP

 Lace up the HOKA ONE ONE Tor Summit WP and kiss tired and sore feet goodbye.
 This uber-comfy model has the thickest and cushiest soles by far.
 It's also one of the stiffest in the midfoot and provides excellent torsional stability.
 This combination of comfort and support makes it a great choice for most day hiking ventures and short backpacking trips.
 It's lightweight, barely tipping our scales past two pounds, and its eVent membrane is waterproof and breathable.
 Its durability and traction aren't the best, but for easy to moderate trails (which most trails are), these shoes are adequate and friendly on the feet.
-Not only suited for the trails, folks who spend most days on their feet, or anyone who wants to lower the impact on their knees and back, will enjoy wearing this pair.
+Not just for the trails, folks who spend most days on their feet, or anyone who wants to lower the impact on their knees and back, will enjoy wearing this pair.
+For increased ankle protection, check out our review of the mid-cut boot version of this shoe, the Hoka One One Tor Summit Mid WP.

 Lightweight and breathable leather